milvus-io/milvus/docs/developer_guides/how-guarantee-ts-works.md

 - Strong consistency: GuaranteeTs is set to the newest timestamp of the system, QueryNodes will wait for the ServiceTime to be greater than or equal to the GuaranteeTs;
-- Eventual consistency: Set GuaranteeTs to 0 and skip the check, QueryNodes will execute search requests immediately;
+- Eventual consistency: Set GuaranteeTs to a very small value (for example 1) and skip the check, QueryNodes will execute search requests immediately;
 - Bounded Staleness: Set GuaranteeTs to an older timestamp, such as 1 minute ago, the query can be executed immediately within a tolerable range;
 - Read your own write (Session): Set GuaranteeTs to the client last write, in this way, every client will see all their